Improved algebraic fibrings: Agrarian homology and main result

 In what follows we will need that $\mathcal{D}_{\mathbb{F}G}$-Betti numbers have good scaling properties when passing to finite index subgroups.
-This is analogous to the fact that $\ell^2$-Betti numbers also scale under taking finite index subgroups.
+This is analogous to the fact that $\ell^2$-Betti numbers also scale under passage to finite index subgroups.